Branimir Gvozdenović

-Branimir Gvozdenović (Бранимир Гвозденовић; born 1961) is a Montenegrin Serb politician who has served as Deputy Prime Minister in the Government of Montenegro, as well as Minister of Economic Development, Minister of Spatial Planning and Environment, and Minister of Sustainable Development and Tourism, in several DPS-led governments between 1990s and 2016.
+Branimir Gvozdenović (Бранимир Гвозденовић; born 1961) is a Montenegrin politician who has served as Deputy Prime Minister in the Government of Montenegro, as well as Minister of Economic Development, Minister of Spatial Planning and Environment, and Minister of Sustainable Development and Tourism, in several DPS-led governments between 1990s and 2016.
 Gvozdenović most recently served as the Deputy Speaker of the Parliament of Montenegro, from 2016 until 2020.
 He's a high-ranking member of the DPS, which ruled Montenegro since 1990 until 2020 parliamentary election.

 Political career

 Gvozdenović served three terms as Deputy Prime Minister, beginning in 2003 as part of the cabinet of Prime Minister Filip Vujanović and then continuing for Prime Minister Milo Đukanović.

 On February 29, 2008, Gvozdenović was appointed Minister for Economic Development.
 He held that post until June 9, 2009, when he was appointed Minister of Spatial Planning and Environment.

 In 2010, Gvozdenović was the Political Director of the ruling Democratic Party of Socialists, a post he held until December 4, 2012, when he was appointed Minister of Sustainable Development and Tourism.